aaronpriven/Array-2D-pm/README.md

 - **slice(_row\_idx\_from, col\_idx\_to, col\_idx\_from, col\_idx\_to_)**

-    Takes a two-dimensional slice of the object; like cutting a rectangle out of the object.
+    Takes a two-dimensional slice of the array; like cutting a rectangle out of the array.

-    In void context, alters the original object, which then will contain only the area specified; otherwise, creates a new Array::2D object and returns the object.
+    In void context, alters the original array, which then will contain only the area specified; otherwise, creates a new Array::2D object and returns the object.

     Negative indicies are treated as though they mean that many from the end: the last item is -1, the second-to-last is -2, and so on.

-    Slices are always returned in the order of the original object, so
+    Slices are always returned in the order of the original array, so
     $obj->slice(0,1,0,1) is the same as $obj->slice(1,0,1,0).

+## SETTING ELEMENTS, ROWS, COLUMNS, SLICES

+None of these methods return anything.
+At some point it might be worthwhile to have them return the old values of whatever they changed (when not called in void context), but they don't do that yet.

 - **set\_element(_row\_idx, col\_idx, value_)**